 Yes, the prospect of establishing a freelance career is daunting.
 Whether you plan to pursue it on the side of your current job or to focus on freelancing alone, you may be scared or stressed.
 In my case, I had no choice but to quit my job and get started.
-I wish I’d had tips like these from the start, about referral-building, regular research, pavement-pounding, and especially marketing funnels.
+I wish I’d had tips like these from the start, about referral-building, regular research, pavement-pounding, building a niche, and especially marketing funnels.
 Save time by avoiding my initial oversights and blunders.

 How to get started

 Tell everyone you know what you’re doing, or what your plan is.
 The more you network, the better!
 And you’ll find clients in the most unexpected places.
 Within my last two days working for the restaurant, I received two strong potential clients–people I knew!
 That was more than I ever expected.
 From the beginning, at the very least, friends and family can pass on the news of your services to others.
 Referrals are powerful.